 - CustomTile, CustomMetadata, and CustomKey don't exist, they represent types that you could write yourself for your application. - The K seen in several places is the same K. - The type RDD[(K, V)] with Metadata[M] is a Scala Anonymous Type.
 In this case, it means RDD from Apache Spark with extra methods injected from the Metadata trait.
-This type is sometimes aliased in GeoTrellis as ContextRDD. - RDD [(K, V)] resembles a Scala Map [K, V], and in fact has further Map-like methods injected by Spark when it takes this shape.
+This type is sometimes aliased in GeoTrellis as ContextRDD. - RDD[(K, V)] resembles a Scala Seq[(K, V)], but also has further Map-like methods injected by Spark when it takes this shape.
 See Spark's PairRDDFunctions Scaladocs for those methods.
 Note: Unlike Map, the Ks here are not guaranteed to be unique.